kunitoki/LuaBridge3/Manual.md

 4.1 - Class LuaRef
 ------------------

-The `LuaRef` class is a container which references any Lua type.
+The `luabridge::LuaRef` class is a container which references any Lua type.
 It can hold anything which a Lua variable can hold: **nil**, number, boolean, string, table, function, thread, userdata, and lightuserdata.
-Because `LuaRef` uses the `Stack` template specializations to do its work, classes, functions, and data exported to Lua through namespace registrations can also be stored (these are instances of userdata).
-In general, a `LuaRef` can represent any _convertible_ C++ type as well as all Lua types.
+Because `luabridge::LuaRef` uses the `luabridge::Stack` template specializations to do its work, classes, functions, and data exported to Lua through namespace registrations can also be stored (these are instances of userdata).
+In general, a `luabridge::LuaRef` can represent any _convertible_ C++ type as well as all Lua types.

-A `LuaRef` variable constructed with no parameters produces a reference to **nil**:
+A `luabridge::LuaRef` variable constructed with no parameters produces a reference to **nil**:

 ```cpp
 luabridge::LuaRef v (L); // References nil